Loading...

 Workforce software has historically been built for the median employer.
 That median employer has relatively uniform pay structures, simple overtime rules, no contract obligations governing internal job postings, and no formal grievance process.
 The tools reflect those assumptions.

 Three releases in a single week targeting banked time, seniority-based bumping, and grievance tracking is a signal about where the product is heading.
 The goal is not to add union-specific features as an add-on.
-It is to build a platform where the obligations embedded in a labor agreement can be codified, enforced, and audited — the same way scheduling rules, leave policies, and compliance requirements already are.
+It is to build an employee experience platform where the obligations embedded in a labor agreement can be codified, enforced, and audited — the same way scheduling rules, leave policies, and compliance requirements already are.
+The modern HCM framework underpinning these releases treats the CBA as a rule engine, not a reference document.

 For HR leaders and operations managers at unionized organizations, that is a meaningful shift.